filipeltsilva/dotfiles/README.md

 After install Xcode, copy and paste [this command](https://gist.github.com/filipeltsilva/39192759622a1ae1cd6381636e76ad8f) in a terminal to install Homebrew and Git.

 Then, clone this repository to the ~/.dotfiles folder, access the folder and run the install.sh file.

+In Linux systems, the main requirement is install Git.